NATizME/Poethive-An-Emily-Dickinson-Responsive-Website/README.md

 # About Poethive - An Emily Dickinson Responsive Website

 **Poethive** is a responsive website dedicated to **Emily Dickinson** and her poetry, developed by using HTML5 and CSS only.
-As one of my first projects for my Master's program, it has a minimal yet sophisticated design. <br>
+As one of my first projects for my Master's program, it has a minimal yet sophisticated design. <br><br>
 Clicking on the folder above, you can easily deploy the websites' front-end design.

 ## Table of Contents